wavemotion-dave/ColecoDS/README.md

 Versions :
 -----------------------
+V7.8: 13-Nov-2022 by wavemotion-dave
+* Partial MSX SCC added.
+Music on Gradius 2/3, Parodius, King's Valley 2, F1 Spirit and Salamander!
+* Better audio channel combinging so that games with multiple channels of sound don't sound 'half as loud'.

 V7.7: 05-Sept-2022 by wavemotion-dave
 * MegaROMs now supported up to 1024k
 * Minor cleanup across the board.